 During the first five years of my life, most of my time was spent at my Dad’s auto body shop - ultimately living in the upstairs office.
 It was located in one of the poorest neighborhoods in Cincinnati, but there were tons of kids.
 He was a master restorer of rare and classic European “Motorcars”, with an added specialty in Corvettes.
-I remember learning the names on the large shields hanging over each car bay with the emblems my Mom hand painted: BMW, Porsche, Jaguar, Rolls Royce, Lotus, Alfa Romeo, Ferrari, Maserati and Corvette.
+I remember learning the names on the large shields hanging over each car bay with the emblems my Mom hand painted.
 The smells of my childhood were Bondo, fiberglass and mechanic's hand cleaner goop.
 The only “wildlife” I can remember were the puppies our black German Shepherd, Lipshin, kept having - thanks to the neighbor's prolific Labrador, Thor.
 The only nature I remember was the huge oak tree my friends and I would climb next to a utility company.
 I loved that tree.